sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/10-syntax/01-quality.md

 ## Lint tool

-[Action lint](https://rhysd.github.io/actionlint/) is a open source linter for Github Action.
+[Action lint](https://rhysd.github.io/actionlint/) is an open-source linter for GitHub Action or Workflow.

 - Syntax
 - Strong type check for `${{ }}` expressions